 What is a Project Proposal, and why is it essential?

 A project proposal is a job application for a freelance job.
-It is normally done over email.
-However, you may also use freelancing services like Upwork to submit bids.
-While on the other hand, a solid project proposal is much more thorough, aesthetically appealing, and well-thought-out than just a pitch.
+It is normally done over email, although you may also use freelancing services that require you to submit bids.
+That being said, a solid project proposal, sent by email, is much more thorough, aesthetically appealing, and well-thought-out than just a pitch.

 With an excellent project proposal, you can demonstrate to prospective clients about yourself.
 For instance, tell them who you are, what you are competent in, and why they must have you for that project.
 Moreover, you can also go into further detail about your services and the desired outcomes that they should expect from you.
 Sites like Workhoppers that are not about bidding lets you communicate with the companies by email to present a complete proposal.